Codecademy/docs/content/css/concepts/inheritance/inheritance.md

 ---
 Title: 'Inheritance'
 Description: 'The cascading in CSS.
-Styling that applies the the child element when the parent is the selector'
+Styling that is applied to a chilled element when they are applied to its parent.'
 Subjects:
   - 'Web Development'
   - 'Web Design'